localstack/docs/content/en/user-guide/cloud-sandbox/ephemeral-instance/index.md

 title: "Ephemeral Instances"
 linkTitle: "Ephemeral Instances"
 weight: 1
-description: Create an Ephemeral Instance in the cloud using the LocalStack Web Application!
+description: Create an Ephemeral Instance in the cloud using the LocalStack Web Application
 ---

 ## Introduction